ccp-eva/psydb/deploy/dist-testing-no-ssl/README.md

       and the database structure according to how the EVA ChildLab uses the application
-    * "init-childlab-with-dummy-data" is the same as above but includes some dummy data as well
+    * "init-childlab-with-dummy-data" is the same as above but includes some dummy data as well; this dump also creates 2 other users that have different roles with reduced permissions (use their email as username; passwords are "test1234" as well)